Ruth Bedoya Lopez from Colombia

 "The best thing about this programme is to encounter professors and colleagues from different backgrounds.
 The programme also helps us to develop critical thinking and offers us a good theoretical insight into management and cultural and creative industries."

 Why did you choose the specialisation in Culture and Creativity Management?

 "I have a background in international business and social anthropology and a great passion for events, crafts and multiculturalism.
 When I applied to this programme, I saw in it the potential of joining together my previous academic knowledge with my professional career and my passion for events and arts.
 I thought that I could finally get everything I love in one programme."

 What do you think of the teaching style?

 "I think that the balance between lectures and seminars is quite good.
-What I like the most is that every student is given the responsibility to build towards their own future by taking the time at home to deepen the knowlegde learned in class.
+What I like the most is that every student is given the responsibility to build toward their own future by taking the time at home to deepen the knowledge learned in class.
 I also like the fact that seminars are built in such a way that students are encouraged to share their own understanding of the different theoretical and practical issues read at home, generating debate and stimulating critical thinking."

 What are you planning to do after your studies?